 - Hunton & Williams.

 The Outstanding Pro Bono Service Award, honoring attorneys who have contributed a considerable amount of pro bono hours and given local nonprofits the ability to serve more clients and initiate new projects, was awarded to:

-This year’s Pro Bono Awards was sponsored by Lawyers Weekly and Bank of America and drew a crowd of more than 200 attorneys, judges, advocates and community members.
+This year’s Pro Bono Awards was sponsored by Presenting Sponsor Lawyers Weekly as well as Bank of America, Moore & Van Allen PLLC, Winston & Strawn LLP, Loftin & Company Printers, Kilpatrick Townsend & Stockton LLP, Association of Corporate Counsel, and Hunton & Williams, drawing a crowd of nearly 300 attorneys, judges, advocates and community members.

 Council for Children’s Rights leads the community to stand up for every child’s right to be safe, healthy and educated.
 The nonprofit serves over 2,500 children annually with expert legal representation and holistic advocacy.
 CFCR provides intervention for protection of individual rights and expert research, policy and community planning to improve the lives of all children.

 Legal Aid of North Carolina is a statewide, nonprofit law firm that provides free legal services in civil matters to low-income people in order to ensure equal access to justice and to remove legal barriers to economic opportunity.

 Legal Services of Southern Piedmont’s mission is to assure a full measure of justice for those in need.
 LSSP provides a wide range of civil legal assistance to eligible low-income persons in the Charlotte metropolitan area and west-central NC.

 Want to learn more about last year’s event?